In this article, you will learn about the numerous lending programs available to manufactured homeowners for home improvement loans and purchases.

 The Neighborhood Stabilization Program was established by HUD to stabilize communities by offering grants to purchase and redevelop foreclosed and abandoned homes and residential properties.

 If your neighborhood qualifies you may be able to get assistance with home buying and construction.
 There’s no specific mention of manufactured homes on the material I researched but there’s always a possibility.
+Learn more about the program here.

 HOME Investment Partnerships Program